patricksebastien/thereminacrayon/README.md

 The command to send value to pd via OSC is:
 Script doing this job is: easystrokje_2osc.py

+## GIMP

+Using the flatpak version of Gimp.

+Shortcut:
+- Ctrl+Shift+k = symmetry painting
+- tool option (mode, size...)
+- mypaint brush window
+Questions:
+- how to disable touch (using only pencil), if not possible then how to assign touch to unuseful tool?
+- how long on battery with projector?

+## OPEN STAGE CONTROL

+Open stage control is a neat electron app that you can use to create UI (fader, toggle, buttons, etc).
+Using OSC to sedn and receive it also create a server that you can access with your phone or other computers...
+Using this software instead of the lacking PD UI (no multitouch support only basic ui).
+Start it like this:

+open-stage-control --send 127.0.0.1:8000 --osc-port 9000 --the orange alt-buttons responsive-fonts --load pd.json --fullscreen

 ## PD TRICKS

 - [declare -path ./]